 - This seems to be more of an American thing that doesn't get used so much in the UK.
 However, in Germany it's common to call them Legos (though the probably company-approved Legosteine - LEGO bricks - is in use as well)

 - Video game companies deal with this trope all the time, as the most popular system often becomes a synonym for video gaming itself.
-It's still common to hear people (mostly non-gamers who don't know anything about video games and systems) to say that they are "playing Atari" or "playing Nintendo" even though these companies obviously have more than one system.
+It's still common to hear people say that they are or "playing Nintendo" even though Nintendo obviously has more than one system.